umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 ## Online learning a generalised simulation

 So far we have motivated the use of some specific probabilistic learning methods, and these will be useful to develop comparison methods between any simulation and a data stream in due course.
 However, we haven't yet discussed how we might implement a learning algorithm for simulations.
-Since simulations are a kind of causal model which we would like to infer from the data, we should begin with reviewing the basics of Bayesian inference in our context.
+Since simulations are a kind of causal model which we would like to infer from the data, we should begin by reviewing the basics of Bayesian inference in the present context.

-In Bayesian inference, one applies Bayes' rule to the problem of statistically inferring a model from some dataset.
-This typically involves the following formula for a posterior distribution
+Following Bayes' rule, one can relate the prior probability distribution over a parameter set ${\cal P}(z)$ and the likelihood ${\cal L}_{{\sf t}+1}(Y\vert z)$  of some data matrix $Y$ up to timestep ${\sf t}+1$ given the parameters $z$ of a model to the posterior probability distribution of parameters given the data ${\cal P}_{{\sf t}+1}(z \vert Y)$ up to some proportionality constant, i.e.,

 $$
 \begin{align}